BrandonFlorian/ecommerce-server/readme.md

-# Asian Bath Store E-commerce Backend
+# E-commerce Backend

-A production-grade e-commerce backend for selling Asian bathroom products.
+A production-grade e-commerce backend for selling products.
 Built with Node.js, Express, TypeScript, Supabase, and Stripe integration.

 ## Features